Single-valued hyperlogarithms, correlation functions and closed string amplitudes: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Francis Brown, Hao Fu, Hubert Saleur, Oliver Schnetz for discussions.
-We are grateful to Erik Panzer and Oliver Schlotterer for useful comments and remarks on this work.
-The research of P. Vanhove has received funding from the ANR grant ``Amplitudes'' ANR-17- CE31-0001-01, and is partially supported by Laboratory of Mirror Symmetry NRU HSE, RF Government grant, ag.
+We are especially grateful to Cl\'ement Dupont, Erik Panzer and Oliver Schlotterer for useful comments and remarks on this work.
+The research of P. Vanhove has received funding from the ANR grant ``Amplitudes'' ANR-17- CE31-0001-01, the ANR grant ``SMAGP'' ANR-20-CE40-0026-01, and is partially supported by Laboratory of Mirror Symmetry NRU HSE, RF Government grant, ag.
 N$^\circ$ 14.641.31.0001.
-The research of F. Zerbini was supported by a French public grant as part of the Investissement d'avenir project, reference ANR-11-LABX-0056-LMH, LabEx LMH, and by the People Programme (Marie Curie Actions) of the European Union's Seventh Framework Programme (FP7/2007-2013) under REA grant agreement n.
-PCOFUND-GA-2013-609102, through the PRESTIGE programme coordinated by Campus France.
+The research of F. Zerbini was supported by a French public grant as part of the Investissement d'avenir project, reference ANR-11-LABX-0056-LMH, LabEx LMH, by the People Programme (Marie Curie Actions) of the European Union's Seventh Framework Programme (FP7/2007-2013) under REA grant agreement n.
+PCOFUND-GA-2013-609102, through the PRESTIGE programme coordinated by Campus France, and by the LabEx IRMIA.
 F. Zerbini would like to thank the Galileo Galilei Institute for Theoretical Physics for the hospitality and the INFN for partial support during the completion of part of this work.